John Lennon & Yoko - Power To The People

 21 Sep 1968

-Trugoy, (David Jude), from American hip hop trio De La Soul who had the 1990 UK No.7 single 'The Magic Number'.
+Trugoy, also known as the Dove and Plug Two, (born David Jolicoeur), from American hip hop trio De La Soul who had the 1990 UK No.7 single 'The Magic Number'.
+De La Soul and won a Grammy Award in 2006 for Best Pop Collaboration with Vocals.
 He died on 12 February 2023 age 54.

 21 Sep 1967